Security professionals have good reason to fear information security breaches, and in turn to create a data breach

 Many companies establish elaborate classification schemes and data-handling guidelines that are too complicated to follow.
 Although data classification is important, it should not be a hurdle in protecting sensitive data.
 Leverage existing efforts such as business impact analysis (BIA) or disaster recovery (DR) exercises that seek to identify and protect critical areas and sensitive data.
 It's likely that these efforts have already produced sufficient documentation for classifying and locating sensitive data.

-2. Determine the state of your IT environment and identify the potential areas of
+2. Determine the state of your IT environment and identify the potential areas of risk.

 Focus on the most critical areas by taking a close look across the people, process and technology domains and by performing a high-level risk assessment.
 Talk to those within the organization who handle sensitive data; they know where vulnerabilities lie.
 Additionally, consider hiring an external party to do an assessment and help you identify the highest areas of risk.
 This is helpful for large or non-traditional organizations in which it is difficult to map the environment, or when there is disagreement within the organization regarding what is or isn't a high-level risk.
 Don't take on everything at once; focus on critical risk areas first.